 I spend a good deal of my time trying to educate and inform people about being prepared for their death.
 My focus is usually on making sure financial and personal information is readily available for loved ones.

 But preparedness for our passing involves more than just writing down our financial information.
-Intangibles such as downsizing, reconciliations and forgiveness are just as important of a step in this readiness for death.
+Intangibles such as downsizing, reconciliations and forgiveness are just as important.

 Forgiveness is for our benefit, not the person who wronged us.
 The person who abused us, cheated on us or betrayed us in some way probably doesn’t care if they are forgiven or not.